Dean's Council for Community Engagement & Belonging

 Upcoming Events

-Inclusive Teaching and Research on DEI
+Inclusive Teaching & Research in Practice

 Teaching statements and code of conduct statements set standards for the learning experience and provides an opportunity for the instructor to create a diverse, equitable and inclusive learning experience.
-As the teaching process for each instructor and course is different, how DEI is incorporated in a course can vary.
+As the teaching process for each instructor and course is different, how inclusive excellence is incorporated in a course can vary.
 Below are some examples of teaching statements and code of conduct statements that encompass diversity, equity and inclusion.

 • Source: Professor Leo Moersen, GWSB Department of Accounting